Albania: Religion

-During classical times, there are thought to have been about seventy Christian families in Durrës, as early as the time of the Apostles.
-The Archbishopric of Durrës was purportedly founded by Paul the Apostle, while preaching in Illyria and Epirus.
-Meanwhile, in medieval times, the Albanian people first appeared within historical records from the Byzantines.
-At this point, they were mostly Christianised.
-Islam arrived for the first time in the late 9th century to the region, when Arabs raided parts of the eastern banks of the Adriatic Sea.
-It later emerged as the majority religion, during centuries of Ottoman rule, though a significant Christian minority remained.
+The Muslim Albanians are spread throughout the country.
+Orthodox and Bektashis are mostly found in the south, whereas Catholics mainly live in the north.
+In 2008, there were 694 Catholic churches and 425 Orthodox churches, 568 mosques and 70 bektashi takyas in the country.

 During modern times, the Albanian republican, monarchic and later communist regimes followed a systematic policy of separating religion from official functions and cultural life.
 The country has never had an official religion either as a republic or as a kingdom.
 In the 20th century, the clergy of all faiths was weakened under the monarchy and ultimately eradicated during the 1950s and 1960s, under the state policy of obliterating all organised religion from the territories of Albania.
 The communist regime persecuted and suppressed religious observance and institutions and entirely banned religion.
 The country was then officially declared to be the world's first atheist state.
 Religious freedom has returned, however, since the end of communism.

 Islam survived communist era persecution and reemerged in the modern era as a practised religion in Albania.
 Some smaller Christian sects in Albania include Evangelicals and several Protestant communities including Seventh-day Adventist Church, Church of Jesus Christ of Latter-day Saints and Jehovah's Witnesses.
 The first recorded Protestant of Albania was Said Toptani, who travelled around Europe and returned to Tirana in 1853, where he preached Protestantism.
-Due to that, he was arrested and imprisoned by the Ottoman authorities in 1864.
 The first evangelical Protestants appeared in the 19th century and the Evangelical Alliance was founded in 1892.
 Nowadays, it has 160 member congregations from different Protestant denominations.
 Following mass emigration to Israel after the fall of communism, there are only 200 Albanian Jews left in the country.

+Education

+In Albania, education is secular, free, compulsory, and based on three levels.
+The academic year is apportioned into two semesters, beginning in September or October and ending in June or July.
+Albanian is the primary language of instruction in the country's academic institutions.
+The study of a first foreign language is mandatory and taught most often at elementary and bilingual schools.
+Languages taught in schools are English, Italian, French and German.
+Albania has a school life expectancy of 16 years and a literacy rate of 98.7%, with 99.2% for men and 98.3% for women.

+Compulsory primary education is divided into two levels, elementary and secondary school, from grade one to five and six to nine, respectively.
+Pupils are required to attend school from the age six until they turn 16.
+Upon successful completion of primary education, all pupils are entitled to attend high schools, specialising in any field, including arts, sports, languages, sciences, and technology.

+Tertiary education is optional and has undergone a thorough reformation and restructuring in compliance with the principles of the Bologna Process.
+There are a significant number of private and public institutions of higher education in Albania's major cities.
+Tertiary education is organised into three successive levels, the bachelor, master, and doctorate.